avaspataru/datathon/README.md

 A Case Study on the London 2012 Olympicsand its effect on the growth boroughs of London.

 ## Approach
-we focused on the 6 London growth boroughs, which were targetted by the Olympics organising comittee and attempted to determine if these have been revitalised by hosting the games.
+We focused on the 6 London growth boroughs, which were targetted by the Olympics organising comittee and attempted to determine if these have been revitalised by hosting the games.
 The approach we took was to investigate:
 * economy and business
 * housing
 * dining (restaurants, bars, pubs, takeaway food stands)